aradaynt/ZeldaRogueLite/README.md

 - Camera Shakes: When the player takes damage, shake the screen to show impact.

 - Audio Queues: All things in game have a sound that will play when interacting with them.
+(Hit, Attack, Shoot, Stamina regeneration, Out of Stamina, Menu Selection, Hurt)

 ## How to Run